arturmark/NYC-Jobs/README.md

 Thi is HR Dashboard displaying current job postings form the City of New York.

-Data are extracted directly from online source - public API from this url:
+Data are extracted directly from online source - public API updated weekly, from this url:

 https://data.cityofnewyork.us/api/views/kpav-sd4t/rows.csv